Trentdjorgensen/SDC435L/Week3/README.md

 # SDC435L / Trent Jorgensen & Horace Vial

 ## Project Description

 This Python application uses Cassandra to store, retrieve, update, delete, and analyze data from the GitHub Archive dataset.
 The program reads JSON-formatted GitHub data and stores selected information in Cassandra so users can perform CRUD operations and view additional analysis features.

 ## Features

-- Connects to a local MongoDB using Python.
+- Connects to a local Cassandra database using Python.
 - Reads JSON-formatted data from the GitHub Archive dataset.
 - Automatically loads repository, commit, and programming language data into Cassandra.
 - Supports basic CRUD operations: